yuvarajpanditrathod/IDPS-Network-Dashboard/README.md

 5. **Automated Response**: The system automatically responds to detected threats

 ## 🔧 Configuration
+## 📑 Reports

+A Report (**Report.pdf**) is included in the repository.
+It provides an overview of detected threats, network activity, and mitigation actions.

 ### MongoDB Configuration
 - Default connection: `mongodb://localhost:27017/network_dashboard`